niratpatel/Financial-Fraud-Detection-Using-Reinforcement-Learning/README.md

 ---

-## Our Solution: A Hybrid Approach 💡
+## My Solution: A Hybrid Approach 💡
-We reframe fraud detection from a simple classification task to a **sequential decision-making problem**.
-Our framework decouples the system into two specialized parts:
+I reframe fraud detection from a simple classification task to a **sequential decision-making problem**.
+This framework decouples the system into two specialized parts:

 1.  **The Perception Model (The "Eyes")**: A state-of-the-art LightGBM model analyzes over 400 features for each transaction to distill a single, powerful `risk_score`.
 It excels at pattern recognition.